martynbiz/php-mongo/README.md

 ### Deleting ###

-An instance can delete itself from the datavbase with the delete method:
+An instance can delete itself from the database with the delete method:

 ```php
 $user->delete();